Duke of Navarre

 She died in 1814 and was succeeded by her grandsons, first Auguste (who died in 1835) and then Maximilian.
 Upon Maximilian's death in 1852, during the Second French Empire, his eldest son Nicholas was prevented from succeeding.
 Through his mother, Grand Duchess Maria Nikolaevna of Russia, he was a member of a foreign royal family and thus unable to take the required oath to establish succession to the majorat.
-The title therefore lapsed.